davidb2/davidb2.github.io-old/_reviews/books.md

         It seems that most criticisms fail to distinguish the act from the actor.
-        Mill argues that when trying to decide which action is favorable, we should look at the outcome that has the most desirable consequences. further, desirability is intrisically tied to the exemption of pains and the invitation of pleasures (or happiness).
+        Mill argues that when trying to decide which action is favorable, we should look at the outcome that has the most desirable consequences. further, desirability is intrinsically tied to the exemption of pains and the invitation of pleasures (or happiness).
         Mill's version of utilitarianism differs from Bentham's purely hedonistic utilitarianism; he argues that there are different measures of